Verified

 The standard canonical formula lists specific feats: being one, the meditator becomes many; being many, they become one; they appear and vanish at will; they pass unhindered through walls, ramparts, and mountains as if through empty space; they dive in and out of the solid earth as if it were water; they walk on water without sinking as if it were earth; they fly cross-legged through the sky like a winged bird; and they touch the sun and moon with their hand.

 The Visuddhimagga explains that this is accomplished through elemental manipulation.
-For example, to walk on water, the master enters the fourth jhāna using the Earth Kasiṇa, emerges, and resolves: “Let the water beneath my feet become solid earth.”
+For example, to walk on water, the meditator enters the fourth jhāna using the Earth Kasiṇa, emerges, and resolves: “Let the water beneath my feet become solid earth.”
 The water then structurally behaves as earth due to the sheer force of the concentrated will.

 Textual References